-Others may find the cable supplied with the car simply isn’t long enough for their parking situation, and some may wish to upgrade a cable so it can be used to charge more than one vehicle.
-Sometimes a cable can be damaged by driving over it or snagging it, and sometimes people want a spare just because they fear being stranded if something unexpected happens – which could include accidental damage, theft or a fault.
+Some may need or choose to buy an extra charging cable because the supplied one isn’t long enough, or in case their main cable is damaged by accidentally driving over it or snagging it.
+And sometimes people want a spare just because they fear being stranded if something unexpected happens – which could include accidental damage, theft or a fault.

 Charging cable specifications

 If you’re buying a charging cable for an electric car, it’s obviously important to choose the correct one.
 There are three primary factors to consider when shopping for a cable: connector types, power/phase ratings and cable length.
 When buying aftermarket cables, you may also have the choice of flat or coiled cables, and you should always check products for relevant EN 50620:201 certification markings to ensure they're manufactured to required safety standards.

 There are a variety of charging cable connectors in common use for electric cars, and if you don’t know which one features on your car, it’s easy to tell them apart at a glance – but the handbook will tell you, too.
 The variants are Type 1 or Type 2 for cars compatible with fast chargers, and CCS or CHAdeMO for cars compatible with rapid chargers.

 The seven-pin Type 2 connector has become the more popular European standard for fast charging when using a wallbox (7-22kW), but plenty of older cars use the Type 1 five-pin connector for charging at those speeds.

 When you need a quick top-up of your batteries, you’ll need to use a rapid or ultra-rapid charger, which in Europe have CCS connectors, recognisable by its twin layout.
 The CHAdeMO connector uses a single round socket, and this type of connector is generally used by Japanese and some South Korean electric cars.